 What should I do if I feel sick underwater?

-Whilst most seasickness subsides once you start your descent, if you’re particularly sensitive to motion sickness it’s possible to feel nauseous underwater too.
-This may be as a result of seasickness on the boat not easing, or could be caused by conditions under the water such as surge.
+Whilst most seasickness subsides once you start your descent, it’s possible to feel nauseous underwater too.
+This often happens if you’re particularly sensitive to motion sickness.
+It may be as a result of seasickness on the boat, or could be caused by conditions under the water such as surge.

-Surge is different from current, as surge creates a back-and-forth motion underwater rather than a consistent movement of water in one direction.
-This movement can have the same effect of confusing the brain and body as the surface water movement when you’re on a boat.
+Surge is different from current.
+It creates a back-and-forth motion underwater rather than a consistent movement of water in one direction.
+This can have the same effect of confusing the brain and body as the surface water movement on a boat.

 If you do find yourself feeling sick underwater on a dive, the most important thing to remember is to keep your regulator in.
 Whether you need to cough, sneeze, burp, yawn or vomit underwater, it can be done through the regulator with the mouthpiece in place.

-The human body’s first reaction after vomiting is usually a sharp intake of breath, so it’s extremely important that you keep your regulator in place if you throw up whilst scuba diving.
-This is a safety precaution to ensure you don’t try to take a breath and inhale a mouthful of water instead.
+The human body’s first reaction after vomiting is usually a sharp intake of breath.
+This means it’s extremely important that you keep your regulator in place if you throw up whilst scuba diving.
+This is a safety precaution.
+It ensures you don’t try to take a breath and inhale a mouthful of water instead.

-Throwing up isn’t always the most stationary activity, so if you have time to anticipate vomiting try to stabilise yourself first by holding onto a buddy or a responsible part of the underwater landscape (i.e. not the reef).
+Throwing up isn’t always the most stationary activity, so if you have time to anticipate vomiting try to stabilise yourself first by holding onto something.
+This could be a buddy or a responsible part of the underwater landscape (i.e. not the reef).
 You should also physically hold your regulator in your mouth.

-The vomit will simply come out of the exhaust valves of your second stage, and as they work on a one-way demand valve you will still get a breath of (slightly vomit tainted) air when you next breathe in.
-It can be helpful to place your tongue gently to the roof of your mouth in case any vomit does sneak back through.
+The vomit will simply come out of the exhaust valves of your second stage.
+As they work on a one-way demand valve you will still get a breath of (slightly vomit tainted) air when you next breathe in.
+It can be helpful to place your tongue gently to the roof of your mouth.
+This is in case any vomit does sneak back through.

-You can also press the purge button whilst you’re throwing up to try to flush the reg out a little better.
+You can also press the purge button whilst you’re throwing up to try to flush the reg out.
 The one upside to all of this?
 Underwater residents love the free food, so you’ll get up close and personal with some fishy pals feeding on your leftovers.

 When you’ve successfully emptied the contents of your stomach, you will probably want to switch to your alternate regulator.
-Alternatively, if you anticipate being sick early enough you can swap beforehand, vomit into your alternate, and then change back to your primary.
+If you anticipate being sick early enough you can swap beforehand, vomit into your alternate, and change back to your primary.

 Whilst vomiting isn’t necessarily a dive-ending scenario, keep an eye on how you feel.
 If you continue to feel unwell or you’re fatigued after throwing up, remember it’s perfectly acceptable to cancel a dive at any time, for any reason.